arthisri14/InvestWise-Gen-AI-Powered-Stock-Analysis-and-Recommendations/README.md

-Stock Performance Analysis & Recommendation System
+#Stock Performance Analysis & Recommendation System using GenAI

 A comprehensive stock market analysis and recommendation system that provides users with insights on stock performance, financial data, and tailored investment strategies using AI models and external APIs.

-Features
+#Features

 Stock Performance Analysis: Fetches and compares stock performance data from Yahoo Finance.